In this section

-Below are the more common cases that the team sees at Children’s:
+Below are the more common tracheal disorders that the team sees at Children’s:

 What is tracheomalacia?

 Trachealmalacia/bronchial malacia is a weakening of the cartilage that supports the trachea.
 This lack of cartilage support can cause the trachea to collapse when your child exhales.
 There are several types and causes of this disorder.
 In children, trachealmalacia/bronchial malacia usually has a genetic origin.
 Most of the kids our team sees with this condition were born that way and some may require surgery to correct the issue.

 Trachealmalacia/Bronchial malacia care at Children’s

-Depending on the type of tracheal/bronchial malacia your child has, surgery might be required.
+Depending on the type of trachealmalacia/bronchial malacia your child has, surgery might be required.
 Children’s specializes in the type of surgery best suited to repair this condition.
 In most cases, an airway reconstruction surgery might be required.